alhopasi/minesweep_challenge/README.md

 Info:
 - Development environment uses Docker volumes for source code to load from, making easy changes possible, not needing to build the whole container
 - Production environment has all source code bundled in the Docker container.
-This is for deploying using Container services that do not include OS (such as AWS ECS)
+- ./data and ./data/online are used as volumes for persistent storage to save board data.

 Minesweeper Tiles from https://kerkday.itch.io/minesweeper-tiles